OVERVIEW

 SANTA MONICA • LAUNCH •

-We kicked off the road trip on Santa Monica Pier, with musical acts, merchandise, prizes and a visit from legendary car collector Magnus Walker.
+We kicked off at Santa Monica Pier, with musical acts, merchandise, prizes and a visit from legendary car collector Magnus Walker.
 We gathered signatures and spread the word about our campaign.

 At each stop, our Muffler Man had signage directing the public to sign our petition to protect Route 66 and Keep it Kickin’.
 Our site allowed the public to sign the petition, follow the road trip, and learn more about the small businesses.